sagemath/sagewiki_to_gh-2022-10-10/days41/travel.md

 == Sage Edu Days 4 Hotel Suggestions ==

-This information is froma telephone survey on May 15.
+This information is from a telephone survey on May 15.
 Rates and availability will probably change.
 Feel free to edit with updated information, but please include a date with your comment.

  * [[http://www.silvercloud.com/university/|Silver Cloud]]
    * 2012/05/15 Nice local chain, King or Two Queens, $160-$170, northeast of campus, about a 1 mile walk.